davidguo123456/vae-transformermdn-music-generation/README.md

 nvidia-smi
 nvcc -V
 ```
-Cuda and CUDNN are now installed
+Cuda and cuDNN are now installed
 To install dependencies:
 ```
 #check to ensure version is 3.8.10